uncomputable/zkp-workshop/customization.md

 Oh, no. You almost never want to run Sage :O

-You can install Sage easily via nix-shell.
+You can install Sage easily via nix.

 ```
-nix-shell -p sage
+nix develop .#sage
 ```

 If you use pip and the package manager, I guess you can use the [official instructions](https://doc.sagemath.org/html/en/installation/index.html).
 Good luck :)